W-symmetry, topological vertex and affine Yangian: representations

 \subsection{Representation $(\Box,\Box,\Box)$}

-Now we will illustrate results obtained thus far on representation with highest weight $(\Box,\Box,\Box)$.
-This representation is the simplest one that has three non-trivial labels and so in particular does not come from a completely degenerate representation of $\mathcal{W}_N$.
+Now we will illustrate the results obtained thus far on the completely degenerate representation labelled by $(\Box,\Box,\Box)$.
+This representation is the simplest one that has all three non-trivial asymptotic Young diagram labels and so in particular does not come from a completely degenerate representation of $\mathcal{W}_N$.
 We will compute the first few terms of the character in two different ways.
-The first way using the topological vertex and combinatorial counting the boxes, while the second computation will be by determining the rank of the Shapovalov form using the explicit commutation relations of $\mathcal{W}_{1+\infty}$ in the quadratic $U$-basis.
+First using the topological vertex and the combinatorial counting the boxes, and second by determining the rank of the Shapovalov form using the explicit formula for commutation relations of $\mathcal{W}_{1+\infty}$ in the quadratic $U$-basis.

 The highest weight state of this representation has three infinite columns of boxes along $x_1$, $x_2$ and $x_3$ axes as illustrated in figure \ref{bbbhw}.
-From this plane partition, we can compute the generating function of $\psi$-charges of the highest state
+From this configuration of boxes, we can compute the generating function of $\psi$-charges of the highest weight state

 We need to translate this to $U$-charges as in (\ref{psitoucharges}).
-It is easy to check that
+It is easy to check that the equation

 determines the $U$-charges uniquely to be

 Using now this formula for the charges of the highest weight state, we can determine the number of states in the irreducible representation at lower levels by computing the rank of the Shapovalov form.
 Using the explicit commutation relations of \cite{Prochazka:2014gqa}, we find